elliot-hicks/RL_Maze_Solver/README.md

 RL_Maze_Solver will demonstrate the ability of reinforcement learning (specifically Q-learning) by randomly generating 2D mazes and tasking an agent to find its most efficient solution.
 Mazes are made with the maze_maker.py package I wrote and allow for 2D mazes with multiple routes to be made.
+The design of the project was made with generality in mind, this code could easily be tweaked to have solve problems where the goal and starting states are varied randomly.
+Unfortunately, convergence to an optimal policy was not achieved.
+The reasons for this will me mentioned in the conclusion section.

 As the project has grown in complexity, restructuring has been vital for organisation.
 List of main components and their purposes:
 ### maze_maker_package: